paldhous/ucb/2019/dataviz/md/class3.md

 As we work through today's exercises, notice that Tableau routinely summarizes or aggregates measures that are dropped into `Columns` and `Rows`, calculating a `SUM` or `AVG` (average or mean), for example.

 This behavior *can* be turned off by selecting `Analysis` from the top menu and unchecking `Aggregate Measures`.
 However, I do not recommend doing this, as it will disable some Tableau functions.
 Instead, if you don't want to summarize *all* of the data, drop categorical variables into the `Detail` shelf so that any summary statistic will be calculated at the correct level for your analysis.
-If necessary, you can set the aggregation so it is being performed on a single data point, and therefore has no effect.
+If you do want to see every data point, you can adjust what you drop into this shelf so the summary is being performed on every single row in the data, and therefore has no effect.
+We'll spend some time in class seeing how this works.

 #### Make a line chart showing neonatal mortality rate by country over time

-To address our second question, and explore the neonatal death rate over time by country, we can use a line chart.
+To address our first question, and explore the neonatal death rate over time by country, we can use a line chart.

 First, select `Neonat Mortal Rate` in the `Measures` panel and click the small downward-pointing triangle at right to bring up its menu.
 Select `Rename` and change to `Neonatal death rate (per 1,000 births)`.